 Who should wait:

-• Anyone needing audio/video — Whisper, TTS, and Sora are not available through any MCP server
+• Anyone needing audio/video — Whisper, Sora, and most audio capabilities are not available through MCP servers

 • Cost-sensitive users — automated MCP loops with reasoning models can generate surprising bills